Where variables live

 PORT,NODE_ENV).

-From the dashboard, open the Project or Frame and go to the Variables tab.
+From the dashboard, open the Frame and go to Frame Settings to manage its variables.
+The dashboard manages variables at the Frame level only; to set project-scoped variables, use the API (POST /v2/projects/<id>/variables).
 Keys must start with a letter or underscore and contain only letters, numbers, and underscores ([A-Za-z_][A-Za-z0-9_]*).

 Via the API (note: the body is a JSON array, so you can add multiple at once):